 Set up your workspace.

 It may seem like a small thing, but organizing your peripherals to make your drawing area ergonomic is essential to getting the most out of your user interface.
-Graphics tablets and their pens take up much less space than if you were working with pencils and paper.
+Drawing tablet and their pens take up much less space than if you were working with pencils and paper.
 However, it is important to place the various elements in your work area so that you can access all the shortcuts and options at a glance and in an intuitive way, and thus make your entire environment easier to use.
 Whether you are left- or right-handed, you will obviously have to adapt the following tips.

-First, think about the location of the graphics tablet.
+First, think about the location of the drawing tablet.
 It's the main element among your peripherals.
 Make it the centerpiece, along with your computer screen, so you can draw as if you were drawing on a sheet of paper.
 Some people prefer to move it slightly to the right, for right-handed people, and vice versa for left-handed people, the main thing being to be really comfortable and free of obstacles in the forearm to draw naturally.
 The mouse will be on the right side of the tablet.
 This one will be, indeed, little used thanks to the absolute mode of the graphic tablet, allowing to point a place of the screen directly according to where one exerts the pressure on the tablet, much more practical than the relative mode of a mouse when it is a question of carrying out a drawing on computer.
 The keyboard will be placed on the left side to have quick access, thanks to your free hand, to the pre-recorded shortcuts on your favorite drawing software.
 Thus, your space will be optimized and will allow you to exercise, without embarrassment, your talents of drawing.

 Make your tablet and your graphics software compatible.

 You might think that once you've bought the best tablet for your needs, plugging the USB cable of your device into your laptop or desktop computer is enough to make it work.
-If this is true in most cases, especially with Apple products, on MacOS, or if you use an iPad pro as a monitor for example, Windows computers regularly require plugins and drivers to ensure proper interaction between your graphics tablet and your graphics software, raster using pixel technology, vector or your photo editing software like Lightroom for example.
+If this is true in most cases, especially with Apple products, on MacOS, or if you use an iPad pro as a monitor for example, Windows computers regularly require plugins and drivers to ensure proper interaction between your drawing tablet and your graphics software, raster using pixel technology, vector or your photo editing software like Lightroom for example.
 Once each necessary plugin is installed, you can start your digital painting work and create a lot of works.

 Set up your shortcuts.

 Getting to grips with your software so that creating graphics, or retouching images already created, becomes an intuitive act is important to get the most out of the sensations of digital painting.
 To do this, don't hesitate to assign a shortcut to each button on your pen or tablet.
 First of all, your pen will generally have a button, at thumb level, allowing you to perform a previously defined action with a single press.
 Because of the extremely accessible position of this shortcut, it's a good idea to assign an undo shortcut to it, as this is the most common of all the options you'll use most frequently, when you miss a line or color, for example.
-On scanner tablets like the Repaper, the pen is replaced by your pencil.
+On drawing tablets like the Repaper, the pen is replaced by your pencil.
 This is certainly advantageous because, unlike a traditional pen, losing, breaking or stealing your traditional drawing tool will not incur significant costs if you have to replace it, but you will not have any shortcuts affixed to it.

 However, to make up for this, several buttons are usually present on the most popular models, which give you access to other programmable shortcuts.
 Backspace, brush or pencil change, zoom...
 It's up to you to define which options are the most interesting to put on your tablet, which remains the other element really at hand.
 Finally, your keyboard is not left out to install customizable shortcuts.
 With its many keys, if some are already predefined by image editing software, such as Photoshop and Illustrator, you can program many more according to your needs.
 Your left hand being free, it is up to you to define your needs according to the work you will do, and thus to manage your drawing tools with a master hand, in a single movement.